 - Employees covered by a health benefit-centric collective bargaining agreement

 If you own an S corporation, 2% shareholder-employees are not eligible for QSEHRAs.

 When you reimburse employees for their health insurance premiums or medical expenses, your contributions must be equal and proportional.
 Again, contributions should be equivalent to the number of family members covered under the plan.

 According to the IRS, you can limit the scope of your QSEHRA.
 You may narrow down which medical expenses are eligible for reimbursement.
-But, you must make this widespread among all your employees.
+But, you must make this widespread among all eligible employees.

 5. You provide benefits information to employees

 If you establish a QSEHRA plan in your small business, you need to notify your workforce.
 Distribute written notices to your eligible employees at least 90 days before the QSEHRA goes into effect.